BarKetPlace/dres/README.md

 $pwd = [Runtime.InteropServices.Marshal]::PtrToStringAuto(  [Runtime.InteropServices.Marshal]::SecureStringToBSTR($pass_secure)  )
 ```

-In the case of authentication delegated to the Windows authenticator on the database server, simply remove the `-Username $username -Password $pwd` options in the `invoke-sqlcmd` command of these files:
+If the database authentication is delegated to the Windows authenticator on the database server, remove the `-Username $username -Password $pwd` options in the `invoke-sqlcmd` command of these files:
 - [src/perform_query.ps1](./src/perform_query.ps1#85)
 - [src/build_pat_list.ps1](./src/build_pat_list.ps1#15)
 - [src/get_pat_info.ps1](./src/get_pat_info.ps1#16)

-## Patient identification
+### Patient identification

 DWC uses an internal patient unique identifier.
 The scripts read the information entered in the lifetimeID field of monitors.